H. R. C. Pettigrew: Later life

 After leaving the army, Pettigrew worked as a teacher and was principal of Highcliff Coaching Establishment in Selsey, West Sussex, near Chichester, which prepared boys for the Common Entrance Examination used by British private schools.
-He often appeared in the school sports reports for hockey in The Times.

 In 1964, he privately published his memoir of his service with the South Waziristan Scouts on India's North-West Frontier, titled Frontier Scouts which was reviewed in The Army Quarterly and Defence Journal and The Royal Air Forces Quarterly.
 His memoir "It Seemed Very Ordinary": Memoirs of Sixteen Years in the Indian Army 1932–1947 is held as part of his private papers in the Imperial War Museum, London.
 Both have become much-cited primary sources for the study of the military history of that region.
 The Museum also holds his oral history, recorded in 1994.
 Passages from "It Seemed Very Ordinary", covering the advance into Burma, were used as the prologue for part four of Robert Lyman's A War of Empires: Japan, India, Burma & Britain: 1941–45 (2021).

 Pettigrew died in Merton, Surrey, on 18 April 2001.